nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If it is your first time using a Command Line Interface, you are recommended to try out the sample commands provided to gain a better understanding of how a Command Line Interface works.

-Once you are proficient with the various commands types and features, you may refer to the section [Command Summary](#command-summary), which will provide you with a summary of all the command formats of all features provided by ConnectNUS.
+Once you are proficient with the various commands and features, you may refer to the section [Command Summary](#command-summary), which will provide you with a summary of all the command formats of all features provided by ConnectNUS.

 As recommended in the introduction, we would like to direct you to read the [Glossary](#glossary) section next.